 In working with teenagers in the community, I have been constantly struck by the contrast between adults’ wariness of adolescent peer relations and the value that young people themselves accord to peers.
 My research reflects this contrast in its focus on some of the more controversial features of adolescents’ social worlds.
 I am interested in both the structure and process of peer relations.
 Thus, I examine the organization of peer groups, processes of peer influence, family-peer linkages that contribute to adolescent autonomy development, and transformations in peer relationships precipitated by new communication technologies.

-Visit Dr. Brown’s research lab, the Peer Relations Study Group.
+Visit Dr. Brown’s research lab: Peer Relations Study Group

 My research interests center on moral development, particularly the development of forgiveness.
 There are three primary research projects concerning forgiveness on which students and I are working.
 One is a process model that postulates a series of steps involved in one person forgiving another.
 My students and I are currently developing a series of interventions on forgiveness aimed at youth and adults who have suffered from various kinds of interpersonal injustice.
-The second project is the development of a scale to measure forgiveness.
+The second project is the development of a scale, published by Mind Garden, to measure forgiveness.
 We have examined the validity of this scale in six different cultures to date.
-The scale is published by Mind Garden.
 The third area of research centers on the development of forgiveness education materials for children in violent and impoverished environments.
 We have tested the effectiveness of the forgiveness education approach in Belfast, Northern Ireland, for example.

 The overarching mission of my research is to relieve suffering and promote resilience in typically developing and at-risk children.
 Inspired by a long-standing interest in the prevention of neurodevelopmental disorders and psychiatric illness, I have conducted multidisciplinary research that unites the fields of psychology, biology, human development, and neuroscience.
 The ultimate goal of this effort is to create targeted cognitive and behavioral interventions that leverage the inherent plasticity of the developing brain to promote resilience and well-being.

 My current research focuses on the impact of poverty on early child brain development.
-I have been awarded a $2.5 million National Institute of Child Health and Development (NICHD) grant to study the link between poverty, brain development, and cognitive processes that facilitate learning, self-monitoring and decision-making in children.
+This study examines the link between poverty, brain development, and cognitive processes that facilitate learning, self-monitoring and decision-making in children.
 Other recent research projects have included an investigation of neural plasticity associated with cognitive training in young children and the development of a Parent-Child Mindfulness Based Training program.

 Visit Dr. Short’s research lab: Brain and Early Experience Lab